uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 -   There is no account linked to the username or email that you provided.
 With this in mind, please double check that the username or email you are entering is correct.
 -   Check your spam folder.
 The email containing the password recovery code might have been filtered incorrectly.

-## Do you send any SMS notifications regarding my bets, results, withdrawals etc.? / ¿Envían notificaciones por SMS sobre mis apuestas, resultados, retiradas, etc?
+## Do you send any SMS notifications regarding my bets, results, withdrawals etc.?

-A ENG: For the moment, we do not.
+For the moment, we do not.
 But, we may consider this in the future.

-A ESP:  Esta opción no está disponible todavía.

-How can I change my password? / ¿Cómo puedo cambiar mi contraseña?
+## How can I change my password?

-A ENG: To change your password, please follow these steps:
+To change your password, please follow these steps:

 1. Log in into your Account,
 2. Go to the Security page,
 3. Click on "Change Password",
 4. In the window that appears, enter your current password, before selecting a new one and clicking "Change".

-A ESP:  Para cambiar tu contraseña, sigue estos pasos:

-1. Inicia sesión y entra en tu cuenta,

-2. Ve a la página "Seguridad",

-3. Haz click en "Cambiar Contraseña",

-4. En la ventanilla emergente introduce tu contraseña actual y una contraseña nueva, luego haz click en "Cambiar"

-How do I unsubscribe from your newsletter? / ¿Cómo puedo cancelar la suscripción a vuestro newsletter?
+## How do I unsubscribe from your newsletter?

-A ENG: The button"Unsubscribe" is found in every commercial email that you receive from us.
+The button"Unsubscribe" is found in every commercial email that you receive from us.
 If you click on it, you’ll be redirected to a page where you’ll need to confirm your decision to unsubscribe from our mailing list.

-A ESP:  En cualquier correo comercial que recibes puedes encontrar un botón "Cancelar la suscripción".
-Si haces click en él, serás redirigido a una página web donde deberás confirmar tu decisión de darte de baja de nuestro Newsletter.

 What is my ‘Account ID’? / ¿Cuál es el ID de mi cuenta?